Music of Wisconsin: Blues and jazz

 Musical output came from Grafton, Ozaukee County during the 1920s when Paramount Records released a series of blues and jazz recordings by artists from the South.

 Waukesha's Les Paul, enjoyed a long career as a blues, country, and jazz guitarist and musical innovator. known as the "Wizard of Waukesha" for his technological tinkering, was one of the pioneers of the solid-body electric guitar, helping to create the Gibson Les Paul and later the Gibson SG.
 Among the musicians he partnered with were his wife Mary Ford, with whom he recorded a version of How High the Moon in 1951.
 He also played with Jim Atkins, Nat King Cole, Bing Crosby and the Andrews Sisters.

 Drummer Viola Smith, from Mount Calvary, is best known for her work in swing bands and orchestras in the 1930-1940s.
-She appeared on Broadway, film, and television; including The Ed Sullivan Show on multiple occasions.
+She appeared on Broadway, film, and television, including The Ed Sullivan Show on multiple occasions.

 Jazz clarinetist, alto and soprano saxophonist, singer, and big band leader Woody Herman was born in Milwaukee.

 Karen Borca, born in Green Bay, is an avant-garde jazz and free jazz bassoonist who studied music at the University of Wisconsin.

 Pianist, composer, and bandleader Lynne Arriale was born in Milwaukee.

-Punk rock, Emo, and Pop Pock
+Punk rock, emo, and pop rock

 A cult favorite from the 1980s was the Violent Femmes from Milwaukee.
 Boris the Sprinkler was from Green Bay.
 New wave bands from Milwaukee included Couch Flambeau and The Stellas, later better known as hardcore punk band Die Kreuzen, who started in Rockford, Illinois, before relocating to Milwaukee.
-Madison, Wisconsin spawned the Tar Babies.
+Madison spawned the Tar Babies.
 Later, the noise rock band Killdozer became an indie rock group.
 Other notable punk rock bands from Wisconsin are Tenement, The Smerves, Arms Aloft, Avenues, Direct Hit, Mindlisp, and Masked Intruder.

 Heavy metal

 Since the late 1990s, Wisconsin has had an upsurge in heavy and extreme metal bands that have played across the state, often extending into the surrounding Midwest.
-Luna Mortis from Madison was signed by Century Media Records, Lazarus A.D. from Kenosha, Wisconsin was signed by Metal Blade, Jungle Rot from Kenosha, Wisconsin is currently signed to Napalm Records, and Product of Hate from Kenosha, Wisconsin signed to Napalm Records.
+Luna Mortis from Madison was signed by Century Media Records, Lazarus A.D. from Kenosha was signed by Metal Blade, Jungle Rot from Kenosha is currently signed to Napalm Records, and Product of Hate from Kenosha signed to Napalm Records.

-One-man death metal project Putrid Pile (Shawn LaCanne) resides in Racine, Wisconsin.

-Madison has a vibrant Stoner Rock culture, producing bands such as Bongzilla.
+Madison has a vibrant stoner rock culture, producing bands such as Bongzilla.